ansible-community/ara/README.rst

 *Work in progress*

-This is python3 only right now.

 **TL;DR**: Using tox is convenient for the time being::

-  # Use the source Luke
+  # Retrieve the source
   git clone https://github.com/openstack/ara-server
   cd ara-server

   # Install tox
   pip install tox # (or the tox python library from your distro packages)

-  # Create data from a test playbook and callback
+  # Run an Ansible playbook integrated ara-server, ara-clients and ara-plugins
+  # This will exercise all three components and record real data from Ansible
-  tox -e ansible-playbook
+  tox -e ansible-integration

   # Run test server -> http://127.0.0.1:8000/api/v1/
   tox -e runserver